-During the Nefesh Shabbat Service, there were prayer for peace by Imam Roble; Shabbat Candle Blessing by Kiki Alexander, Deborah Gollin, Olivia Gollin, Vanessa Gollin, and Joan jaquish; Prayer of Freedom by Abdi Phenomenal; Prayer of Strength by Ikram Osman; D'rash: One Women's Narrative for Hodan Hasan; Response: A Bridge Toward Understanding by Andy Luger, U.S. Attorney of Minnesota; Board Blessing by Bob Ketroser; Aleinu, Kaddish by Rabbi Zimmermna, and Benediction by Rabbi Zimmerman.
+During the Nefesh Shabbat Service, there were prayer for peace by Imam Roble; Shabbat Candle Blessing by Kiki Alexander, Deborah Gollin, Olivia Gollin, Vanessa Gollin, and Joan Jaquish; Prayer of Freedom by Abdi Phenomenal; Prayer of Strength by Ikram Osman; D'rash: One Women's Narrative for Hodan Hasan; Response: A Bridge Toward Understanding by Andy Luger, U.S. Attorney of Minnesota; Board Blessing by Bob Ketroser; Aleinu, Kaddish by Rabbi Zimmerman, and Benediction by Rabbi Zimmerman.

 During the event, Tarabi Jama, the Executive Director of Gateway Institute met leaders from the Somali community and the Temple Israel to discuss the important of building such a bridge toward understanding that connects between the two communities.
 Mr. Jama also met Andy Luger, U.S. Attorney of Minnesota to congratulate him on his fordward thinking manner.

-President Gaas also met Minnesota house and senate leaders in St. Paul, Minneapolis city councils, and other public officials to talk about the current situation in Somalia in partcular Puntland State of Somalia.
-He talked the potical and the security challenges facing to his nation especially threats posted by al-Shabab and ISIS.
+President Gaas came to Minnesota to meet the Somali community and share the coming parliamentary and presidential election in Somalia scheduled in August 2016.
+President Gaas also met Minnesota house and senate leaders in St. Paul, Minneapolis city councils, and other public officials to talk about the current situation in Somalia in particular the Puntland State of Somalia.
+He talked about the political and the security challenges facing his nation especially threats posed by al-Shabab and ISIS.

-On Tuesday, March 8, 16, Gateway Institute organized welcome dinner for Congressman Abdulkadir Hashi of The Federal Government of Somalia.
-Rep. Hashi who is Somali Canadian back to his native country several years ago to assist local institutions.
+On Tuesday, March 8, 16, Gateway Institute organized a welcome dinner for Congressman Abdulkadir Hashi of The Federal Government of Somalia.
+Rep. Hashi who is a Somali Canadian back to his native country several years ago to assist local institutions.

-The Executive Director of Gateway Institute, Tarabi Jama welcomed Rep. Hashi to Minneapolis and talked the role of Gateway Institue in regard to promoting and increasing CIVIC ENGAGEMENT activities in targeted neighborhoods densely populated by Somali immigrants and New Americans, and engage members of the Somali community in civic life, community organizing, advocacy, and voter registration, education and mobilization.
-Mr. Jama also highlighted that his organization help in building the skills, knowledge and experience that enable people to effectively participate in the democratic process.
+The Executive Director of Gateway Institute, Tarabi Jama welcomed Rep. Hashi to Minneapolis and talked about the role of Gateway Institue in regard to promoting and increasing CIVIC ENGAGEMENT activities in targeted neighborhoods densely populated by Somali immigrants and New Americans, and engage members of the Somali community in civic life, community organizing, advocacy, and voter registration, education, and mobilization.
+Mr. Jama also highlighted that his organization help in building the skills, knowledge, and experience that enable people to effectively participate in the democratic process.
 He said, "We are hoping that by explaining the importance of voting in the election that more people, especially from within the Somali immigrant community, will participate in civic engagement and some will take the initiative and develop leadership skills to rally their respective immigrant communities to vote which will then lead to an increase in opportunities for representation of underrepresented communities (immigrants).

 Rep. Hashi talked the next Parliamentary election in Somalia scheduled to be held in 2016, enhancing the system of federalism that Somalia adopted, and the role of government on defeating terrorist groups like al-Shabab and ISIS fighting in Somalia.
 In addition, Rep. Hashi talked the important of civic engagement.

 He also met the Executive Director of Gateway Institute for Research and Development, a think tank organization that provides community development, entrepreneurship training, and business innovation to low-income communities in Minnesota to transform their lives for the better.
-He also visited Saint Louis Park Public Schools in the state Minnesota and met superintendent Rob Metz, Tami Reynolds, the Director of Special Services and Scott Meyer, the High School Principal on which Rep. Deni talked his role of education during the Somali civil war in the 90s.
+He also visited Saint Louis Park Public Schools in the state of Minnesota and met superintendent Rob Metz, Tami Reynolds, the Director of Special Services, and Scott Meyer, the High School Principal on which Rep. Deni talked about his role of education during the Somali civil war in the 90s.
 He further pointed out the notion that every child should be guaranteed access to a world-class education.
-Rep. Deni toured High School facilities and met District staffs, teachers, and students.
+Rep. Deni toured High School facilities and met District staff, teachers, and students.

 Rep. Deni was optimistic about Somali Americans and overcoming the challenges they faced.
-They thanked His Excellency for service and sacrifice he has made for greater good of Somalia.
-Prior to his arrival, Rep. Deni stopped by other US states including New York and State of Ohio where he met members from the Somali Diaspora.
+They thanked His Excellency for the service and sacrifice he has made for the greater good of Somalia.
+Prior to his arrival, Rep. Deni stopped by other US states including New York and the State of Ohio where he met members from the Somali Diaspora.
 Rep. Deni has been a member of the Federal Parliament of Somalia since 2012.

-On Friday, April 10th, 15, Gateway Institute hosted community meeting for guest speaker Emily Baxter, the Director of "WE ARE ALL CRIMINALS", "a non-profit, non-partisan organization that seeks to inspire empathy and ignite social change through personal stories of crime, privilege, justice, and injustice, disrupting the barriers that separate us".
+On Friday, April 10th, 15, Gateway Institute hosted a community meeting for guest speaker Emily Baxter, the Director of "WE ARE ALL CRIMINALS", "a non-profit, non-partisan organization that seeks to inspire empathy and ignite social change through personal stories of crime, privilege, justice, and injustice, disrupting the barriers that separate us".
 Emily is a former fellow at the University of Minnesota Law School’s Robina Institute of Criminal Law and Criminal Justice.

-On January, 2013, President of the Somali Federal Republic, HE: Hassan Sheikh Mohamud visited Minneapolis, MN.
+In January 2013, President of the Somali Federal Republic, HE: Hassan Sheikh Mohamud visited Minneapolis, MN.
 Mohamud’s visit to Minneapolis came a day after he met with President Barack Obama and Secretary of State Hillary Clinton at the White House.
 Mohamud admired the Somali community for their positive contributions to the U.S. and to Somalia.
 “The renewed diplomacy between the United States and Somalia wouldn't be possible without your strong voices,” Mohamud said of the Minnesota Somali community.
 “Somali-Americans played a big role in the renewed friendship of the two countries.
 And I thank you for that.”
 Mohamud appealed to Somalis to return home and become part of the country’s reconstruction.

-About 200 people stood outside, holding signs with messages against Mohamud and shouting “down with the president” while Mohamud spoke to thousands of supporters inside the Minenapolis convention center.
+About 200 people stood outside, holding signs with messages against Mohamud and shouting “down with the president” while Mohamud spoke to thousands of supporters inside the Minneapolis convention center.
 The protesters criticized the president of “dictatorship,” saying that he stumbled on the constitution by not supporting federalism in Somalia.
-However, the president welcomed their openion and said to protesters “I’m glad that these people are holding up signs, and not guns”.
+However, the president welcomed their opinion and said to protesters “I’m glad that these people are holding up signs, and not guns”.
 He welcomed talks with the demonstrators, saying, “We will apologize if we’re on the wrong side.”
 Mohamud was accompanied by Minister of Foreign Affairs and Deputy Prime Minister Fawzia Adan, Minister of Information and Telecommunication Abdullahi Emloge Hirsi, and Deputy Somali Ambassador to United Nations Idd Bedel Mohamed.